 Management of acute vertigo

 Usually this involves the use of vestibular suppressants.
-Commonly used are Stemetil, Phenergen, Lorazepam, with Zofran also added for nausea.
-Due to severe vomiting often an injection, suppository or sublingual administration is necessary.
+Commonly used are Stemetil, Phenergen, Lorazepam.
+Usually ondansetron is used sublingually 10 minutes prior to the oral vestibular suppressant to ensure absorption.
+An injection or suppository is occasionally required if the ondansetron cannot control severe vomiting.
 Sometimes patients get a premonitory sensation and can abort an attack with the use of one of the vestibular suppressants, a diuretic or anti-inflammatory steroids.

 As the pattern and severity of the disease varies greatly from patient to patient so does their management.
-The first step is to control the two major triggers of an attack, salt and stress.
+Approximately 75-80% of patients can achieve good control with non-interventional treatment.
+3 The first step is to control the two major triggers of an attack, salt and stress.
+7

 A low salt diet from a Meniere’s perspective requires a significant change in lifestyle, even in those who generally live a healthy life and do not add salt to their food, or eat much in the way of processed foods.
 There is significant hidden salt in many foods, especially salt and breakfast cereals.
 Obtaining salt contents in all foods is essential (which we can supply), and the book ‘Salt matters’ is an excellent resource.
 The only way to monitor salt intake is to take a 24 hour urine collection.
 In general terms the first goal is to achieve less than 1200mg/day.
 If vertigo continues then further tightening to less than 600mg/day is targeted.